One of the first things any organization must do to prevent dirty data from entering the system is to establish a data-friendly company culture.

 But the term ‘culture’ can be vague and intangible.
 So here’s a quick definition – the Enterprise head honchos need to constantly talk to employees at all levels about the use of data analytics and its benefits.

-That’s also because the data gets connected from the master database across a company’s CRM, DRM, and other such services so data management requires a certain consistency across all.
+That’s also because the data is connected from the master database across a company’s CRM, DRM, and other such services.
+Hence, data management requires a certain level of consistency across all.
 Wrong or poor data can even become dangerous for an Enterprise’s survival.

 By now, you would have also understood that monitoring incoming data for inconsistencies or other errors is not a one-off thing.
 It is always a priority.

-Once you have done all of this and are confident that the message relating to dirty data and its avoidance has gone down the file and rank, you can go ahead and make your investment in creating the processes, including the software and assigning the people to man them.
+Once you have done all of this and are confident that the message on dirty data and its avoidance has gone down the file and rank, you can go ahead and make your investment in creating the processes, including the software, and assigning the people to man them.

-Yet, do not forget, after this too, you will need to continuously monitor and better the quality of incoming data.
+Yet do not forget that, after this, you will need to continuously monitor and improve the quality of incoming data.

-There are 3 ways this can be bifurcated: You can have a 3-tiered structure comprising a data owner, a data steward, and a data manager.
+There are 3 ways this can be structured: a 3-tiered structure comprising a data owner, a data steward, and a data manager.
 At first, these may sound like overlapping or similar roles, but they are not.

 For example, here’s what the data owner does: